Decisiv/styled-components-modifiers/README.md

 import { applyStyleModifiers } from 'styled-components-modifiers';

 const Button = styled.button`
-  // Any styles that won't change or may be over-ruled can go above where you
+  // Any styles that won't change or may be overruled can go above where you
   // apply the style modifiers.
 In BEM, these would be the styles you apply in
   // either the Block or Element class's primary definition
   font-size: 24px;